saeedNW/arch-linux-installation/custom/kde/customization.md

    - Enable **Floating**.
    - Enable **Use system font setting**.

+5. Add **Simple Separator** between Andromeda Launcher and Icon-Only Task Manager

-5. Pin your most used applications to the panel (right‑click an app in the launcher → **Add to Panel**).
+6. Pin your most used applications to the panel (right‑click an app in the launcher → **Add to Panel**).

 ---